tonyh1306/OBRE-Vision-through-a-screen/intellij/doc/use-cases/recognize-text.md

-# Real-time Text Recognition
+# Recognize Text in Video

 ## 1. Primary actor and goals
-__User__: Wants a fast responding speech text that is able to recognize text on video stream from the camera
+__User__: Wants to recognize text in the video stream from the camera and receive real-time audio descriptions of the text.

 ## 2. Other stakeholders and their goals

 * __User__: Wants a friendly user interface.
-Wants a fast responding and accurate description of an object on the screen.
+Wants fast responding and accurate text recognition.

-## 2. Preconditions
+## 3. Preconditions

 What must be true prior to the start of the use case.

-* We are not going to have a log-in system for the purpose of an easy-use and quick-access of the app
+* We are not going to have a log-in system for the purpose of easy-use and quick-access of the app.
 * The camera is working and is granted permission.
-* There's enough lighting and the text is visible and clear.
+* There is enough lighting and the text is visible and clear.
-* The app is open and running.

 ## 3. Post-conditions